prikhi/sysadmintools/docs/source/hardware.rst

     :align: center
     :alt: The assigned networks for each port on the LB4M-1 & LB4M-2 switches.

-    See the :ref:`seed-office` section for a map of each Public LAN port.
+    See the :ref:`seed-office` section for a map of Patch Panel Ports to Wall Jacks.

     =====       ===========================
     Port        Host